oliwierptak/Everon1/README.md

 ## Sharable config variables
 In Everon configuration files share their variables with other configuration files, by using `%config_name.value_name%` notation.
-That's something very helpful, in case you have to deploy and configure many environments, eg. testing vs staging vs production.
 For example '%application.env.url%s' variable is used again in the view configuration file.